localsend/localsend/README.md

 4. Run `flutter pub get` to download dependencies.
 5. Run `flutter run` to start the app.

-It's possible that the issue is caused by a mismatch between the required Flutter version and the installed Flutter version.
+The issue may be caused by a mismatch between the required Flutter version and the installed Flutter version.

 LocalSend uses [fvm](https://fvm.app) to manage the project Flutter version (specified in [.fvm/fvm_config.json](.fvm/fvm_config.json)).
-After you installed it, run `fvm flutter` instead of `flutter`.
+After you install it, run `fvm flutter` instead of `flutter`.

 ## Contributing